umarmughal824/micromasters/README.md

     **Client id:** and **Client secret:** values should be auto-generated for that new Application.
 Use those values for the corresponding ``EDXORG_`` variables in the ``.env`` file.

-#### General edX devstack debugging notes

-- To update your devstack with important changes from edX, run `vagrant provision` in your edx_devstack directory.
-This will pull down the latest release and run migrations, among other things.
-- If you get an error related to Mongo locking while ssh'ed into the Vagrant VM, run the following **as the default 'vagrant' user, NOT as the 'edxapp' user**:

-       function mongo_unlock {
-           sudo rm /edx/var/mongo/mongodb/mongod.lock
-           sudo mongod -repair --config /etc/mongod.conf
-           sudo chown -R mongodb:mongodb /edx/var/mongo/.
-           sudo /etc/init.d/mongod start
-       }
-       mongo_unlock
-- If you get the error  _"Unknown task: devstack, the working directory has not been updated properly"_, simply run ``cd /edx/app/edxapp/edx-platform`` and re-run the command.

 # Additional setup